golkir/llama2-7b-minidatabricks/README.md

 # Llama 2 Fine-Tuning on Databricks Dolly 15k Subset

-The code in this repository fine-tunes a Llama 2 model on a 1000-sample subset of the [Dolly 15k instruction dataset](https://huggingface.co/datasets/databricks/databricks-dolly-15k) using Supervised Fine-Tuning (SFT) with QLoRA 4-bit precision.
+The code in this repository fine-tunes a Llama 2 model on a 1000-sample subset of the [Databricks Dolly 15k instruction dataset](https://huggingface.co/datasets/databricks/databricks-dolly-15k) using Supervised Fine-Tuning (SFT) with QLoRA 4-bit precision.

 ## Overview